STRONG PRE-PRODUCTION IS THE BACKBONE OF ANY EFFECTIVE VIDEO

-Estimating time – Estimating time will help you decide when to complete what in order to make video making process hassle free.
+Estimating time – Estimating time will help you decide when to complete what in order to make a video making the process hassle-free.

-Locations or studio – Pre-production phase includes location and studio selection.
+Locations or studio – The pre-production phase includes location and studio selection.
 You need to know exactly where the actual shoot will happen in order to have familiarity with the location and its condition.